 Our service directory provides information including contact details, clinic information, and referral advice for each of our clinical services.

-The maternity helpline 020 3312 6135 is operated by experienced midwives from 10.00 to 18.00 Monday through Friday.
-This has been developed to provide women and their families with direct and easy access to maternity-related information, and to help women self-refer to our maternity service.
+The maternity helpline 020 3312 6135 is operated by experienced midwives from 10.00 to 17.30 Monday through Friday.
+This has been developed to provide women and their families with direct and easy access to maternity-related information.

 Our chaplaincy team offers confidential spiritual, religious and pastoral care to patients, visitors and staff, of all faiths, beliefs, religions and non-religions across our five hospital sites.